 - 1 Cor.
 2:14, "But a natural man does not accept the things of the Spirit of God; for they are foolishness to him, and he cannot understand them, because they are spiritually appraised."

 The fact Molinists offer prevenient grace is a solution, is an admission that total depravity is true.
 Otherwise, prevenient grace would not be necessary.
 But, prevenient grace fails as an option because it still results in the ultimate choice being made out of man's unregenerate state.
 This state of being totally depraved is a condition of the unregenerate.
 But, prevenient grace doesn't stop a person from being totally depraved.
 It is supposed to be something that re-enables an individual to choose Christ - yet within his total depravity.
 But if that's the case, then how is he still totally depraved?

 Now, the regenerate are still affected by sin in all that we are, but we are not incapacitated.
 We can believe in Christ.
-There is in addition, so to speak, to the mix.
 With the regenerate, there is the indwelling of God (John 14:23; Galatians 4:6).
 With that indwelling is the fact that God also grants that we believe (Philippians 1:29).
 The granting of our belief is necessary because of our total depravity.
 So, God regenerates the person by making him born again not of his own will (John 1:13) and grants that we believe (Philippians 1:29).
 This is the biblical means by which we choose Christ.
 God indwells us, grants that we believe, and so we do.
 With that belief, we receive Christ (John 1:12).

 Providential arrangement of circumstances

 Let's Look at the other option.
 Luis de Molina asserts (according to Dr. MacGregor) that prevenient grace is God's providential arranging of circumstances through which individuals move, and if they do not resist God along the way, then God will end up generating them.